Proven-Paradox/shaper-system/Adversaries-and-Monsters.md

 Physical Defense: 13
 Mental Defense: 10

+*Favored Element*, each instance of this monster deals damage of a chosen element.
+Damage can be fire, ice, sky, earth, light, or dark.
-*Absorb* (Major action Attack), x1 damage, <Element>, melee.
+*Absorb* (Major action Attack), x1 damage, Elemental, melee.
 On first success, target is partially absorbed.
 On second success, the target is rooted.
 On a third success, target is grappled and Absorb's damage becomes x2
-*Splash* (Major action Attack), x1 damage, <Element>, short.
+*Splash* (Major action Attack), x1 damage, Elemental, short.
-*Thorns* (Passive), anyone who attacks a Slime in melee range takes 4 thorns damage.
+*Thorns* (Passive), anyone who attacks a Slime in melee range takes 4 Elemental damage.

 ## Snipers
 Archers, rifle-wielders, markspeople, assassins who rely on distance and steady aim.
 Their general tactic is going to be to find a safe place where they're away from the fighting or in an otherwise difficult to reach perch, and take their time aiming and firing consistent shots.